-SBIR/STTR Grants: If you have invented an innovative product that will serve the national interest, you may qualify for an SBIR or an STTR grant to help develop it.
+SBIR/STTR Grants: If you have invented an innovative product or process that will serve the national interest, you may qualify for an SBIR or an STTR grant to help develop it.
 Grants are offered by 11 federal agencies through a competitive process.
 Information is available at SBIR.gov.
 If you think you may qualify for an SBIR grant, contact your nearest Small Business Development Center or Elevate Idaho for assistance in applying.

 NASA Idaho Space Grant Consortium and Idaho NASA Established Program to Stimulate Competitive Research: Research opportunities and student internships with NASA are available.